 - Anomalies relating to the consistency check in DR mode are reported in the form of errors instead of warnings, - SMC connecting packages can only be created on firewalls in SNS version 4.3 or higher, - Firewalls on which DR mode has never been enabled can no longer be connected to SMC.

 13.14.3 Disabling Diffusion Restreinte mode on SMC and firewalls

-The super administrator (admin account) can disable DR mode on the SMC server and connected firewalls.
+The super administrator (admin account) can disable DR mode on the SMC server.
+Disabling DR mode from SMC does not disable it on firewalls.